 This is a little more expensive than the ones that we have reviewed so far, but it is made for better performance.
-With an interesting and useful range of different features, this gets our vote as the best value for money model.
+With an interesting and useful range of different features, this gets our vote as the best value-for-money model.

 With this model, the designers have come up with something that can does well at both climbing and that allows more agility on a downhill stretch.

 This is accomplished by using a DH damper by Mission Control, based on the BoXXer model.
-This damper boasts excellent external rebound along with high-low-compression.
+This damper boasts excellent external rebound along with high-low compression.
 This is accomplished through the use of a port compression piston.
 This is to enhance compliance with DH standards.

 There is also Thru Axle from Maxle to improve torsional rigidity without adding too much weight.
 Like traveling?
 This option allows a whopping 170mm of travel.
-So, all that you have to do is to get out there and smash it.
+So, all you have to do is get out there and smash it.

 • Solo air spring